onybic/minecraft-splitscreen-prism/README.md

 3. Arrange windows in splitscreen
 4. Remove window borders

-When in Game Mode, launch it from the shortcut in Steam.
+When in Game Mode, use the shortcut (`launchFromGameMode` is important).

+To link the instances:
+1. In the first instance (P1), start a singleplayer world
+2. Open the world to LAN (Esc > Open to LAN)
+3. In other instances, go to Multiplayer and join the LAN game

 ## License